supercid/techdocs-wiki-tmp/APIs.md

 | API_OMNICHANNEL | A token for accessing the new Omni-channel API               |
 | API_RATES       | A token for updating rates using the Exchange Rates API      |
 | API_SETTINGS    | A token for configuring your account using the Settings API  |

+## Rate Limits

+Nosto does not rate-limit the API usage but follows a fair-use policy.
+Nosto reserves the right to revoke API access for any abusive API usage patterns.